 After a lengthy period when we haven’t been able to enjoy those feelings, it’s time to start planning your next overseas golf adventure.
 I hope reading this inspires your next break or, at the very least, leads to as many happy daydreams as it did for me as I wrote the entries and compiled the list.

 Clearly no-one will agree with every part of the best golf resorts ranking, but I am in no doubt that it is the most accurate representation of the finest golf resorts in Continental Europe that we have ever produced.
 If you’ll forgive the confidence, I am also sure no-one else has come close to producing a better list either.

-I also think it is the most helpful ranking in terms of planning your next break.
+I also think it is the most helpful ranking in terms of planning your next break, especially when used alongside the Top 100 Courses in Continental Europe ranking.
 In addition to the list itself, with marks indicating each venue’s strengths, we’ve also ranked the resorts in 12 individual categories.
 These include everything from accommodation and setting to the best ones for couples, families and groups – so no matter what you really want from your resort and whoever you are travelling with, we have tried to point you towards somewhere that will fulfil your expectations like never before.